 We do not currently have any employees and do not expect to have any employees.
-Services necessary for our business are provided by individuals who are employees of the Adviser or its affiliates or by subcontractors, pursuant to the terms of the investment advisory agreement entered into by and between the Company and the Adviser, and the administration agreement entered into by and between the Company and the Adviser, and the administration agreement entered into by and between the Company and the Adviser, and the administration agreement entered into by and between the Company and the Adviser, and the administration agreement entered into by and between the Company and the Administrator (the "Administration Agreement").
+Services necessary for our business are provided by individuals who are employees of the Adviser or its affiliates or by subcontractors, pursuant to the terms of the investment advisory agreement entered into by and between the Company and the Adviser, and the administration agreement entered into by and between the Company and the Administrator (the "Administration Agreement").
 Each of our executive officers is an employee of the Adviser or its affiliates.
 Our day-to-day investment operations are managed by the Adviser.
 Most of the services necessary for the origination and administration of our investment portfolio are provided by investment professionals employed by the Adviser or its affiliates or by subcontractors.